 with the personalities of the characters and events that took place in India and Australia.

-Melbourne, Australia, November 1914
+Melbourne, Australia, October 1914

 Florence Martha Cox, known to most of her family and friends as Florrie, sat on the swing made by her father 20 years before when she was a little girl.
-As she was still of slim build, she could fit in it comfortably, although her father had since raised the seat to accommodate her long adult legs.
+As she was still of slim build, she could fit in it comfortably, although her father had raised the seat to accommodate her long adult legs.

 As Florrie moved gently back and forth on the swing, she read a hand-written letter and stroked Tiddles, the pet black-and white cat sitting on her lap.

 It was the second time she had read the letter since its arrival from India in that morning’s post.
-It was from the Revd Paice, to whom she had become engaged on the eve of his departure by steamboat for Calcutta, then capital of India and the state of East Bengal, to take up his post as a missionary for the Baptist Church of Australia.
+It was from the Revd Frank Paice, to whom she had become engaged on the eve of his departure by steamboat for Calcutta, then capital of India and the state of East Bengal, to take up his post as a missionary for the Baptist Church of Australia.
 Frank’s letters were of special importance as they were her only means of getting to know her intended husband a little better before their marriage.

 There had been no intimacy of any sort before he had departed.
 It was an age when courting couples were rarely left alone during the pre-engagement period.
 Respectable families insisted on such couples being watched over by a chaperone to ensure that they never found themselves in a position where they could allow sexual desires to lead to heavy petting or, Heaven forbid, intercourse.
 Furthermore, the watchfulness of families left little opportunity for couples to engage in affectionate and revealing conversations.

-In Frank and Florrie’s case, opportunities to indulge in any form of sexual activity, no matter how limited and restrained, were non-existent as both the Cox and Paice families were pillars of the Baptist Church and consequently deeply conservative Christians.
+In Frank and Florrie’s case, opportunities to indulge in any form of sexual activity, no matter how restrained, were non-existent as both the Cox and Paice families were pillars of the Baptist Church and consequently deeply conservative Christians.
 Florrie’s mother, Amelia Cox, was particularly vigilant when it came to ensuring her three daughters reached the marriage altar sexually intact.

 The letters that Frank and Florrie exchanged over their two-year engagement were mostly devoted to reporting day-to-day missionary and family events.
 They were rather formal and lacked expressions of passion.
 This was not surprising because the letters were often expected to be passed around for family and friends to read.
-Therefore, any expression of sexual desires, explicit or by innuendo, were carefully avoided.
+Therefore, any expression of sexual desires, explicit or by innuendo, was carefully avoided.

-Much as Florrie looked forward to the wedding, she couldn’t but sometimes wonder if she had been Frank’s second choice.
+Much as Florrie looked forward to the wedding, she couldn’t sometimes wonder if she had been Frank’s second choice.
 Before he had turned his attention to Florrie, he had been attentive towards her cousin, Maude Irene Sutton.
-Maude, universally known by her nickname Rena, who attended the same Baptist Church in the Melbourne suburb of Auburn, as did others in the Cox, Sutton and Paice families.
+Maude, universally known by her nickname Rena, attended the same Baptist Church in the Melbourne suburb of Auburn, as did others in the Cox, Sutton and Paice families.